Stomach Pain after Eating and Diarrhea: 7 causes, Gastroenterologist explains.

 - Signs of anemia as shortness of breath, fatigue, and fast heartbeats.

-- Symptoms of malabsorption and vitamin deficiency include bone pain, loss of hair, poor skin health, and others.
+- Malabsorption and vitamin deficiency symptoms include bone pain, loss of hair, poor skin health, and others.

 7. Inflammatory bowel diseases.

-Inflammatory bowel disease is a severe form of inflammation of your digestive system.
+An inflammatory bowel disease is a severe form of digestive system inflammation.
 Widespread inflammation and ulcers affect the lining of your digestive system (reference).

 Two main types of IBD:

 - Ulcerative colitis: the inflammation is in the colon and the rectum.’h